podsvirov/protobuf/cmake/README.md

 and using an *Visual Studio* IDE.

-You need to have [CMake](http://www.cmake.org), [Visual Studio](https://www.visualstudio.com) and optionaly [Git](http://git-scm.com) installed on your computer before proceeding.
+You need to have [CMake](http://www.cmake.org), [Visual Studio](https://www.visualstudio.com) and optionally [Git](http://git-scm.com) installed on your computer before proceeding.

 Most of the instructions will be given to the *Сommand Prompt*, but the same actions can be performed using appropriate GUI tools.